Choosing between buying a new or used car may not be as simple as it seems. Find out what matters beyond simple sticker price.

 [Visual of Title: Comparing the cost of new and used cars]

 When you’re getting ready to buy a vehicle, one of the first questions to answer will be: new or used?

 [Visual of dashboard gauge pointing towards two cars, reading “New” and “Used”]

 A used car will often cost less than a new one.
 But a new car may be more reliable and have fewer unexpected repairs that can impact your schedule and budget.

-So over here, let’s say we have a brand new car with a sticker price of $27,500…and over here, we have a used car that is the same make and model as the other one, just five years older that we found for sale by its owner for ten thousand dollars.
+So over here, let’s say we have a brand new car with a sticker price of $27,500…and over here, we have a used car that is the same make and model as the other one, just five years older, that we found for sale by its owner for $10,000.

+But the biggest factor in the price difference is depreciation.
 As a car gets older, it loses value, that is, it depreciates.